Tuesday, 27 October 2020

 Tuesday, 20 October 2020

-What's in my make-up bag?
+What's in my make-up bag? (with video)

 So in putting this post together I came to realise how much makeup I own (most has come through my monthly Birchbox's).
 Subscribing to Birchbox over the years defiantly has increased both my interest in makeup, my makeup collection and also how adventurous I am now with trying out new shades and products.